 The mandatory standard for moveable soccer goals was declared on 1 July 2010 and came into effect on 31 December 2010.
 This page includes information on hazards and how to comply with this mandatory standard.

 Unsafe soccer goals can kill.
 We've partnered with Football Federation Australia for a national safety initiative helping to prevent deaths and serious injuries to kids and teenagers – and make soccer a safe activity for everyone involved.

 This video shows how to to help prevent deaths and serious injuries to kids and teenagers associated with moveable soccer goals – and make soccer a safe activity for everyone involved.
-Featuring Melbourne Victory's Adrian Leijer.
+Featuring former Melbourne Victory Captain Adrian Leijer.